fortedigital/EpiServer.AzureSearch/README.md

 ## Configuration

 Once you create Azure Cognitive Search service you'll get service name and admin keys.
+You will need to provide them during initialization process described in the next section.

 NOTE: service name is without _search.windows.net_ suffix.